utsabk/sentry-maintenance-window/README.md

 # sentry-maintenance-window

-This temporarily disables accepting events for a Sentry key.
+This is used to disable a Sentry client key for a certain period.

 ## How to use

-Add an entry to `src/config.ts`:
+Add an entry to `src/config.ts`.
+Example:

 ```
 {